Laravel APP_ENV=local APP_ENV=production difference

 Laravel recommends only to use env() within the config files.
 Use the config() helper in your code instead of env().
 For example you can call config(‘app.env’) in your code.

-env() calls work as long as you don’t use php artisan config:cache
+So env() calls read from env file as long as you don’t use php artisan config:cache.

 When you use php artisan config:cache all the configuration strings are cached by the framework and any changes you make to your .env file will not be active until you run the php artisan config:cache command again.